danielding1999-prog/First-AI-Study-Helper-Project/README.md

 I'm just starting my programming journey at Centennial College.
 Before this, I worked in sales for 3 years, but I realized I love technology and problem-solving.
 This is my first real coding project, and I'm really proud of it even though it's simple!

-If you're also learning to code, feel free to use this project or give me suggestions! 😄

 ---

 *P.S.
 If you find any bugs, sorry!
-I'm still learning!* 🐛
+I'm still learning!*